brightbytes/sql-cms/README.md

 ## Demo Workflow

 This application comes with a rather lame Demo Workflow that was ported from an ancestral app.
-There, it also was a pre-requirement-specification Demo Wokrflow intended to be sufficiently complex to test the application.
-In and of itself, it's meaningless, but it does provide a few examples of how to use this system.
+There, it was a pre-requirement-specification Demo Workflow intended to be sufficiently complex to test the application.
+In and of itself, it's meaningless, but it does provide a few limited examples of how to use this system, and also serves to quickly validate that a production application is set up correctly.

 A rake task is provided for uploading the demo files to s3; you may use it as follows: